Warne23/Barcode-Scanner/README.md

 ## Key Inference

-- The model works well if there are less objects in the image and a monochromatic background with no shadows.
+- The model works well if the objects in the image are at a certain distance and there is a monochromatic background with no shadows.
 - For some reason the library also detects QR codes.
 - If the barcode is partially visible but not readable the library fails to recognize it as a barcode and thus,we couldn't differentiate between images with no barcodes and partially visible barcodes.